mabnhdev/sonic-nas-manifest/README.md

 SONiC NAS Docker environment
 ----------------------------
-To setup your Docker SONiC NAS image, use the script in the sonic-build-tools/scripts folder called sonic_setup.
-This script will build a docker container called docker-sonic which will be used by the build scripts:
+To setup your Docker SONiC NAS image, use the script in the *sonic-build-tools/scripts* folder called `sonic_setup`.
+This script builds a docker container called `docker-sonic` which will be used by the build scripts:
 ```
 cd sonic-build-tools/scripts/
 sonic_setup